Saturday, March 8, 2025

 All words have power to stimulate independent thoughts in a reader; in "Penny's Blog" that is especially so whenever the reader recognizes a poem title.
 The main point of the pennypoems, though, is to evoke sonics rather than images; to write poetry that is organized around sound rather than sense.
 Which makes the third poetic type in which pennypoems can be classified: "sound poetry."
 The items on the lists are chosen and grouped together, in various combinations depending on the poem, to make the best sounding lines.
 (For that reason, I would suggest reading the poems both quietly and aloud at different times.)

-One final feature of the pennypoems can be noted: all of them begin and end with a short frame tale featuring Penny, a fictional character that I invented to be the virtual editor of the blog.
-These brief narratives are a nod to conventional narrative poetry, meant to be somewhat droll or humorous.
+One final feature of pennypoems can be noted: all of them begin and end with a short frame tale featuring Penny, a fictional character whom I invented to be the virtual editor of the blog.
+These brief narratives are a nod to conventional narrative poetry, meant to be somewhat tongue-in-cheek.

 And that is probably more information than a reader needs or wants to know.
 (If you do have questions, or other comments, feel free to post them in the comments section at the end of this piece.)
 So, please go have a look at "Penny's Blog."
 I hope you will have some of the fun reading it that I had writing it.